069goyal/SolidityAssesment/README.md

 ## Description:

-The Ethereum-My-token project is a Solidity-based smart contract designed to create and manage a custom cryptocurrency named "Bloodlust" (BL).
+The Ethereum-My-token project is a Solidity-based smart contract designed to create and manage a custom cryptocurrency named "Bloodlove" (BL).
 These functionalities provide a robust framework for managing the token's availability and circulation within the Ethereum blockchain ecosystem.
 ## Getting started:

 **Installing**